dt222cc/1dv450-dt222cc/2-api/README.md

 To create an event do a POST request against events.

-The body should contain a JSON-object with the key **`event`** with the attributes species, weight och width.
+The body should contain a JSON-object with the key **`event`** with the attributes name, description and address_city.
 ```
 {
   "event": {
     "name": "Event name",
     "description": "Event description",
     "position": {
-      "latitude": "56",
-      "longitude": "16"
+      "address_city": "Bredbandet 1, 392 30 Kalmar"
     }
   }
 }